lzwjava/blog-source/_posts/2024-12-22-photo-room-en.md

 ---
+audio: true
+lang: en
 layout: post
-title: "Photoroom: Background Removal App"
+title: 'Photoroom: Background Removal App'
-audio: true
 ---

 As the title suggests, Photoroom is an excellent background removal app.
 Unlike Snapseed or Darkroom, which limit this feature in their free versions, Photoroom offers seamless background removal, making it a great choice for quick and easy editing.